jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 Anyhow, the problem I face now, is that I need to ask spring boot to wait untill elastic search cluster is up and running before spring boot tries to connect to it.
 Docker compose has a `depends_on` option to express the startup and shutdown order.
 However, this wont work the way you expect it to.
 And its understandable.

-So `depends_on` will wait for the container to run be
+So `depends_on` will wait for the container to run before it starts the dependant containers.
+However, a container in running state does not mean that the application is in running state.
+For example, in case of a datatbase, the container will be in running state but that does not meanthat the database is accepting connections yet.